chicks-net/chicks-home/README.md

 There are a few areas where work is in progress:

 * `daily_mysql_backup` is 50% done but hopes to make maintaining remote SQL-level backups easy and efficient
+* *tmux* setup.
+I'm reading an e-book and starting to integrate it into my workflow.
+I've also started [libtmux](https://github.com/chicks-net/libtmux) for automation via tmux.

 SUPPORT
 -------